elvisciuffetelli/recurringly/EMAIL_SETUP.md

 # Email Notification Setup

-This guide will help you set up email notifications for payment reminders in MySubscriptions.
+This guide will help you set up email notifications for payment reminders in Recurringly.

 ## Email Service Configuration